hsf-training/hsf-training-cicd/_episodes/02-enter-sandman.md

 teaching: 10
 exercises: 10
 objectives:
-  - Understand exit codes
+  - Understand exit codes.
-  - How to print exit codes
+  - Learn how to print exit codes.
-  - How to set exit codes in a script
+  - Learn how to set exit codes in a script.
-  - How to ignore exit codes
+  - Learn how to ignore exit codes.
-  - Create a script that terminates in success/error
+  - Create a script that terminates in success/error.
 questions:
   - What is an exit code?
 hidden: false
 keypoints:
-  - Exit codes are used to identify if a command or script executed with errors or not
+  - Exit codes are used to identify if a command or script executed with errors or not.
-  - Not everyone respects exit codes
+  - Not everyone respects exit codes.

 ---